sourcegraph/about/handbook/ceo/edu/index.md

 Selling Sourcegraph is different from selling other kinds of enterprise software in several important ways.

-### Code search has no compelling event / TODO "Creating a compelling event"
+### Code search has no compelling event

 An organization--and our buyer--generally doesn't feel acute, quantifiable pain if they roll out code search next month instead of today.
 There are almost never any important projects or deadlines for which an organization needs code search by a specific date.
 Even if the buyer sees evidence of code search boosting dev productivity and happiness, it's tough to quantify the cost of waiting a few more days or weeks.

-Code search is not seen as adding a brand new capability, only enhancing existing workflows.
+Code search is not seen as adding a brand new capability, only as enhancing existing workflows.
+(We think that's the wrong way to view it, but that doesn't change that many people do view it that way.)

-We are mitigating this by: TODO
+So far, we've mitigated this in 2 ways:

+- Developers who have started to use Sourcegraph inside a company generally would get very upset if it's taken away from them.
+We run clearly defined evaluations with time-limited trial license keys.
+When the evaluation's success criteria are met, they need to continue along the agreed-upon process and timeline to purchase to ensure their devs have continued access to Sourcegraph.
+- We've made as strong of a case as possible that waiting is costly.

+Here's how we're addressing this in the future:

+- Bolstering the security and risk reduction value prop, both the product capabilities and how we market it.
+- Investing in the Automate product pillar, which is
+- Investing in the Understand product pillar, which can be tied to the roll-out timeline of other important tools and practices.
+It will significantly enhance adoption of and adherence to other tools/practices by making them visible to devs in their existing workflow (e.g., showing code coverage or Datadog information anytime devs view code on Sourcegraph, on their code host, or during code review).
+- Better value engineering to show customers the value of Sourcegraph.

 ### Sourcegraph is not (really) a system of record